bstag/Antler/src/content/docs/installation.md

 ### 2. Content Directory Setup

-MdCms comes with example content.
+Antler comes with example content.
 You can start with these or replace them:

 ```bash
 # Content is already organized in src/content/